GoogleCloudPlatform/security-analytics/CONTRIBUTING.md

 ### New Query Implementation
 To implement a `SQL` query or `YARA-L` rule for an existing or new security question, follow the steps in this section.
 We'll assume the CSA in question has ID `5.40` and name `sql_tables_most_frequently_accessed`.

-1. To provide a BigQuery SQL, implement query in a new SQL file under `sql/` folder, named after corresponding CSA ID and name, which is in our example `5_40_sql_tables_most_frequently_accessed.sql`.
+1. To provide a BigQuery SQL query, implement query in a new SQL file under `backends/bigquery/sql/` folder, named after corresponding CSA ID and name, which is in our example `5_40_sql_tables_most_frequently_accessed.sql`.

+1. To provide a Log Analytics SQL query, implement query in a new SQL file under `backends/log_analytics/sql/` folder, named after corresponding CSA ID and name, which is in our example `5_40_sql_tables_most_frequently_accessed.sql`.

-2. To add a Google SecOps YARA-L rule, implement rule in a new YARA-L file under `yaral/` folder, named after corresponding CSA ID and name, which is in our example
+2. To add a Google SecOps YARA-L rule, implement rule in a new YARA-L file under `backends/chronicle/yaral/` folder, named after corresponding CSA ID and name, which is in our example
 `5_40_sql_tables_most_frequently_accessed.yaral` .

 CSA design favors **convention over configuration** when it comes to file naming and docs generation.
 Therefore, special attention is required for queries/rules file naming where the new filename must match a specific format per above examples, where: